 BRITE proposals should be distinguishable from typical unsolicited proposals to core programs.
 Proposals submitted to the Pivot track should enable PIs to take risks associated with pivoting to research areas where they have no proven track record or gaining knowledge from a different discipline and using it to forge new directions in their research field.
 Proposals submitted to the Relaunch track should enable PIs with a hiatus in research activity to reestablish a foundation for sustained research productivity and broader impacts.
-Proposals submitted to the Fellow track should enable PIs to explore divergent, bold, and ambitious research ideas where the expected scientific outcomes are highly uncertain and the potential to transform a field is significant.

-Pls are strongly encouraged to contact a cognizant Program Officer to assess the responsiveness of their ideas with the BRITE solicitation prior to submission by emailing a one-page project summary to brite@nsf.gov prior to submission.
+Pls are strongly encouraged to contact a cognizant Program Officer to assess the responsiveness of their ideas with the BRITE solicitation prior to submission by emailing a one-page project summary to BRITE@nsf.gov prior to submission.